-During the two-week field experience (June 9 – June 23) based at Vrije University Amsterdam, and in collaboration with Dutch geodesign practitioners and faculty from Vrije University Amsterdam and USC, students will participate in a case study to develop a mixed-use green circular economy lifecycle plan for Amsterdam Noord.
+During the two-week field experience (June 8 – June 22, 2019) based at Vrije University Amsterdam, and in collaboration with Dutch geodesign practitioners and faculty from Vrije University Amsterdam and USC, students will create urban renewal projects in Amsterdam-Zuidoost (South East) and collaborate with Dutch students in a state-of-the-art geodesign lab.

 The group then will return to the USC campus to apply the Dutch design and policy principles to LA-area societal challenges of the students’ choices, and to present their capstone research project proposing a specific geodesign strategy for sites in Los Angeles County.